-The spare tire is used if a trailer tire is damaged, flat, or loses air pressure.
+The spare tire is secured below your RV.
+Use your spare tire if a trailer tire is damaged, flat, or loses air pressure.
 The spare tire/wheel may differ from the original equipment, and is intended for temporary use ONLY.